-Getting client consent to treatment means having ongoing communication between you and your client, so that the client has enough information about the proposed physical therapy treatment to make an informed decision about how they want to proceed.
-Informed consent ensures that the client shares in the decision making process.
+Getting client consent to treatment means having ongoing communication between you and your client, so that the client has enough information about the proposed treatment to make an informed decision about how they want to proceed.
+Informed consent ensures that the client shares in the decision-making process.

-In British Columbia, physical therapists are required to obtain informed client consent from clients, in order to provide physical therapy.
+In British Columbia, health and care professionals are required to obtain informed client consent from clients, in order to provide care.
 The Health Care Consent and Facilities Admissions Act (the Act) outlines the requirements for obtaining informed consent to health care.

-yourself
+Ask yourself